Choose from 100s of elite activity and accommodation options.

-Cluedo was invented in Birmingham and JRR Tolkein wrote Lord of the rings in Brum.
+Cluedo was invented in Birmingham and JRR Tolkien wrote Lord of the Rings in Brum.
 "It was Bilbo, in the Mirkwood with the Elven spanner."

-As well as buses Britain’s second largest city also has Metro/tram services.
-You can buy one day travel cards that allow you to hop on and off the Metro and bus services.
+As well as buses, Britain’s second largest city also has Metro/tram services.
+You can buy one day travel cards that allow you to hop on and off the Metro and bus services with ease.

 "Tara-a-bit." - Cheerio old chap.

 "Yow’m ‘avin a loff." - Why, I do believe you’re joking.

 "’e’s gone a bit yampy!" - The fellow is mad as a box of frogs!

 "Oil ‘ave a point please, Duck?" - Could I have a pint please, Madam?

 "Gor any ackers?
 Oim blarting for a point."
 Do you have any money because I’m jolly thirsty?

 Being the country’s ‘second city’, it stands to reason the nightlife in Birmingham befits its massive status, and we can confirm it goes above and beyond!
 From casinos and bars to nightclubs and strip clubs, Birmingham has everything for every sort of stag outing.
 So, whatever you’re after, you’ll be sure to find it.

 Birmingham New Street Station is smack bang in the heart of the city and is a major hub in the midlands, meaning almost every train line will serve it directly.
 Alternatively, driving to Birmingham is a breeze with multiple motorways connecting it with the rest of the UK – be sure to check the parking situation at your accommodation before setting off.
 There are various secure car parks dotted throughout the city if needed.